CodeNerve/CodeInterview-Practice/Stacks and Queues/ReadMe.md

 **1. Describe how you can use a single array to implement three stacks.**

 **2. Desgin a stack which can tell the minimum number on the stack in O(1).**

+**3. Make a class SetOfStacks that has many fixed length stacks which get switched when items exceed the in-use stack, also implement a method popAt() which pops the item at desired location.**